jlalmes/trpc-openapi/README.md

 ## Authorization

-To create protected endpoints, just add `protect: true` to the `meta.openapi` object of each tRPC procedure.
+To create protected endpoints, add `protect: true` to the `meta.openapi` object of each tRPC procedure.
 You can then authenticate each request with the `createContext` function using the `Authorization` header with the `Bearer` scheme.

 Explore a [complete example here](examples/with-nextjs/src/server/router.ts).